 Invest in yourself and it will pay off.

-Did you know, as of 2021, nearly 4 out of 10 Americans ages 25 and older have a bachelor’s degree (Pew Research Center)?
-Today, a degree is even more important in our fast-changing world of start-ups, entrepreneurs, consultants and tech firms.
+According to a 2022 U.S. Census report, nearly 4 out of 10 Americans ages 25 and older have a bachelor’s degree.
+A degree is even more important than ever in our fast-changing world of start-ups, entrepreneurs, consultants and tech firms.

 Is a science education is a worthwhile investment considering that student loan debt may be involved?

-The answer also depends on your own life goals and career aspirations.
+The answer depends on your own life goals and career aspirations.
 Many people view earning a college degree as part of a successful life, especially in today’s market.
 It may be helpful to think about your personal educational goals and lifestyle choices when making a highly consequential decision like getting a bachelor’s degree.
 Below are some top reasons to consider.

 10 reasons why getting a bachelor's degree is a good idea

 - Earning a bachelor’s degree can prepare you for jobs that call for specific training.
 Some careers evolve so frequently that having a bachelor’s degree can help you adapt to changes and do new types of work.

-- Develop in-demand skills employers seek in employees: communication and writing skills, time management, teamwork, collaboration, critical thinking and leadership.
+- College is where you can develop in-demand skills that employers seek: Communication and writing skills, time management, teamwork, collaboration, critical thinking and leadership.

 - Building a professional network is easier with a bachelor’s degree.